elixir-lang/elixir-lang.github.com/crash-course.markdown

 When defining a function with the same name multiple times, each such definition is called a **clause**.
 In Erlang, clauses always go side by side, separated by a semi-colon ``;``, the last clause is terminated by a dot ``.``.

-Elixir doesn't require punctuation to separate clause, each one looks like a standalone definition in Elixir.
+Elixir doesn't require punctuation to separate clause, although the must be grouped together.

 ### Function Overloading

-Functions in Erlang and Elixir can be overloaded based on arity and guard expressions.
+In both Erlang and Elixir, a function is not identified only by its name, but by its name and arity.
+In both examples above, we are defining four different functions (all named `sum`, but with different arity):

 **Erlang**